-She adds onto the events of the poem by mentioning “ships.”
+She adds to the events of the poem by mentioning “ships.”
 These larger vessels can be found sailing on the seas.
 In this line a reader should take note of the way that the alliteration in “ships,” “sails” and “seas” carries the line along.
 The “s” sound mimics the sound of the water.
 Alliteration is one of the most important techniques in this piece.
-In fact there are six words, in just the first four lines, that begin with “s.”
+In fact, there are six words, in just the first four lines, that begin with “s.”

 The alliteration appears again in the next line with the phrase “But clouds that sail across the sky.”
 She is making an exception to her thus far established rule of water-based sailing.
 Rossetti is playing with the word “sail” and surprising the reader by speaking on “clouds” as things that sail as well.
 They are of course found in the sky.

 In fact, in order to create an even greater contrast with the sea-bound, manmade creations, the speaker adds that the clouds are “prettier than these.”
-They are more attractive than the ships and the boats.
+They are more attractive than the ships and boats.

 There are bridges on the rivers,